FKfarell17108/xendit-payment-prototype/README.md

    ```bash
    npm start
    ```
-   The app will be available at http://localhost:3000.
+   The app will be available at `http://localhost:3000`.

+## © 2026 Farell Kurniawan

+Copyright © 2026 Farell Kurniawan.
+All rights reserved.
+Distribution and use of this code is permitted under the terms of the **MIT** license.